matixan/Hoverboard-hack-FOC-for-split-boards/README.md

 # Based on.
 https://github.com/Candas1/Hoverboard-Firmware-Hack-Gen2

-Feel free to try(not burning your board) and contribute
+Feel free to try at your own risk and contribute

+## FOC not tested yet
+- [ ] Repair fried output stage(again...)
+- [x] added new ADC and input defines for future use

 ## What works?
 - [x] sin and motor reading
+- [x] ADC readings including between phase measurements
 - [x] CLI
 - [x] Properly turning on and off
 - [x] LED definition and control